maxzheng/great-life-guide/README.rst

 There are a lot of information on the Internet, in books, on TV, from family/friends, etc about how to have a happy and successful life, like good career and loving family, but all of them are scattered across different places.
 Access to all sources may not be readily available.
 There are also a lot of biases and opinions mixed in, so it's unclear what the truth is that delivers real value and results for having a good life.
 This does contain external links to get more details and attribution, but essential ideas will be here, so there is no need to look elsewhere to get your life started in the right direction.

 Here are some of the things that you will learn:

-* Changes in the body and mind as we grow.
+* Master's mindset that enables you.
 * Define what you want out of life so you can iteratively get there.
 * Simple steps to continuously improve yourself.
 * Essential skills to improve the body and mind.
 * Achieving happiness so you can freely do great things.
+* Changes in the body and mind as we grow.

 **Why did I write this?**